-Pruritus or itching is defined as an unpleasant sensation of the skin that causes the urge to scratch.
+Pruritus or itching is an unpleasant sensation of the skin that causes the urge to scratch.
 It is a characteristic feature of many skin diseases and an unusual sign of some systemic diseases.

-Itching can cause discomfort and frustration; In severe cases it can lead to sleep disorders, anxiety and depression.
+Itching can cause discomfort and frustration; In severe cases, it can lead to sleep disorders, anxiety, and depression.

 It is often a symptom of an underlying disease process such as a skin problem, a systemic disease, or abnormal nerve impulses.

 There are no specific cutaneous signs associated with pruritus, apart from scratch marks (excoriations) and underlying condition symptoms.